 Some people are more visual, responding positively to videos and infographics, others prefer scholarly white papers, and some prefer to listen to podcasts.
-In fact, in its annual State of Inbound report, Hubspot found that consumers pay the most attention to videos (55%), social media posts (52%) and new articles (49%).
+In fact, a recent marketing report found that consumers pay the most attention to videos (55%), social media posts (52%) and new articles (49%).
 Repurposing content to fit these target audiences’ preferences lets you extend your overall reach.
 If you aren’t repurposing your content, you’re missing out on a huge opportunity.
 Let’s look at just a few of the ways you can leverage this marketing technique.

 Old Blog Posts Become Guides

 Once you’ve written a good number of blog posts about a specific topic, you have enough valuable information to create a fresh new guide or eBook.
 For example, if you’ve written separate posts about content writing tips, social media, and the sales funnel, you have all it takes to write a downloadable guide on inbound marketing that you can also use in your email marketing campaigns.
 Just update them where necessary.

 SlideShares Become Infographics

 Marketers rely on SlideShare to expand their reach to over 70 million unique visitors every month.
 Take key points from the ones you create to generate an infographic.
 The trick is to pull one main idea to focus on, instead of trying to use all the data in your presentation.
 Then use the infographic in a blog post.
 You can double your impact by promoting the post and infographic separately.
 This idea also works great in reverse.

 Take the images you use throughout your website, including in blog posts, and repurpose them on Pinterest and Instagram.
 If you don’t have either of these accounts, think about if they make sense for your audience.
 If so, now’s the time to set these profiles up.
 The pins and posts can add a new segment of traffic to your site by driving referral traffic back to your blog.